Trace distance ergodicity for quantum Markov semigroups: Convergence in trace distance for quantum Markov semigroups

 Let $(P_t)_{t\ge 0}$ be a QMS on $\mc A$; by duality $(P_t)_{t\ge 0}$ defines a semigroup on $\mc A'$, i.e.\ $(\rho P_t)(a) := \rho(P_t a)$.
 The conditions of complete positivity and the normalization $P_t\ind =\ind$ imply that $(P_t)_{t\ge 0}$ preserves the set of states.
 If the generator of $P_t$ is the operator $L$ in \eqref{3.2}, then the generator of the dual of $(P_t)_{t\ge 0}$ is

 The state $\sigma$ is \emph{invariant} if $\sigma P_t =\sigma$ for all $t\ge 0$ or, in terms of the Lindblad generator, if $L^\dagger\sigma =0$.
 If $\sigma$ is an invariant state then the semigroup $(P_t)_{t\ge 0}$ is also a contraction semigroup on $L_2(\sigma)$, i.e.\ $\|P_t a\|_\sigma \le \|a\|_\sigma$.
-This statement is direct consequence of the Kadison-Schwarz inequality $P_t a P_t a^* \le P_t (aa^*)$, $t\ge 0$, $a\in \mc A$, which holds by the complete positivity of $P_t$ and $P_t\ind =\ind$.
+This statement is direct consequence of the Kadison-Schwarz inequality $(P_t a)( P_t a^*) \le P_t (aa^*)$, $t\ge 0$, $a\in \mc A$, which holds by the complete positivity of $P_t$ and $P_t\ind =\ind$.

-The QMS $(P_t)_{t\ge 0}$ on $\mc A$ is \emph{reversibile} with respect to the state $\sigma$ if it is self-adjoint as an operator on $L_2(\sigma)$, i.e.\ $\tr\big( (P_t a^*)\sigma b \big)= \tr\big( a^* \sigma (P_t b) \big)$.
+The QMS $(P_t)_{t\ge 0}$ on $\mc A$ is \emph{reversibile} with respect to the state $\sigma$ if $P_t$ is a self-adjoint operator on $L_2(\sigma)$ for $t\geq0$.
 Equivalently, the generator $L$ in \eqref{3.2} is self-adjoint as an operator on $L_2(\sigma)$.
-In the commutative case, reversibility of a Markov semigroup is equivalent to the invariance under time reversal of the law of the stationary process.
+In the commutative case, reversibility of a Markov semigroup is equivalent to the invariance under time reversal of the law of the associated stationary process.
 The following statement, proven by a direct computation, provides the analogue in the present non-commutative setting.

 \begin{lemma} Let $(P_t)_{t\ge 0}$ be a QMS on $\mc A$.
 Given $n\in\bb N$, $0\le t_1\le \cdots \le t_n$, and $a_1,\cdots, a_n \in \mc A$, set

 Then $(P_t)_{t\ge 0}$ is reversible with respect to $\sigma$ if and only if for each $n\in\bb N$, $0\le t_1\le \cdots \le t_n\le T$, and $a_1,\cdots, a_n \in \mc A$,